FocalFlare/FF-About-Me-and-TOS/docs/aboutMe.md

 ### What I Do

-> I'm an SFW multimedia content creator (no nu#### or s## media), so I make almost all sorts of media under the broad SFW category in mediums such as videos, music, and art.
+> I'm an SFW multimedia content creator (no nu##ty or s#xual media), so I make almost all sorts of media under the broad SFW category in mediums such as videos, music, and art.
 >
 > I have two ongoing series of media.
+For music, I've established a multi-genre musical collection called [The PIX](https://sites.google.com/view/thepix/home?authuser=0) where I showcase within playlists some of the electronic music that I liked.
+There are currently these few PIX series that I have made:
+>
+> * PIX All-time - The start of the collection from just **Winter Mix** and **Summer Mix** (neither of which had mixes made for them) in 2017 before they became part of the collection in 2022.
+This series does not follow any "schedule" as each episode is made sporadically.
+> * Yearly PIX - The most-active series in the collection where I compile playlists of 25 tracks that I think were the best of each year before the next year comes around.
+> * PIX Alliance - A collective series involving self-nominated and other-nominated electronic music.
+This series does not follow a yearly "schedule" as each episode is made sporadically.
+> * Uprise of PIX: A milestone-based series celebrating the collection turning older every 7th year from 2017.
+>
-For music, I've established something called The PIX where I showcase within playlists some of the music that I liked. the most-active series is the Yearly PIX series where I compile playlists of 25 tracks that I think were the best of each year.
-For videos, I have a crap ton of gaming clips that I've taken within the past years, and I'm putting them in multiple compilation videos of 100 clips.
+> For videos, I have a crap ton of gaming clips that I've taken within the past years and I'm putting them in multiple different compilation videos of several different clips within a series under the name "Random Clips I Took".
+This series is split into the following:
+>
+> * Random Clips I Took - The main series with a basic-ass name—which is also big on activity where I compile compilations of 99-100 clips.
+These clips are from oldest to newest per folder that I've put them in, and often have the most edits.
+Shortened down as an acronym to "RCIT".
+> * RCIT: Unedited Edition - A private series of compilations that houses any compilation involving edits for excluding parts of any clip, such as certain people talking, certain spoilers of things, or the like.
+This does not include copyright audio as they are always muted as a legal requirement of YouTube whenever they detect it.
+> * RCIT: Shorthazard Edition: A series of compilations that are much shorter than the ones in RCIT.
+The name "Shorthazard" comes from each compilation usually being short in total length and random in the arrangement of videos.
+Edits are rare in this series.
+> * RCIT: Top 10%: A series of "megacompilations" containing the last 10 compilations of RCIT.
+A megacompilation is made after every 10th compilation.

 ### Time Zone Comparison